bits-sass/arrange/README.md

 </ul>
 ```

-If you want to change the default gutter associated with the `Arrange--gutter`
+If you want to change the gutter associated with the `Arrange--gutter`
 modifier, you can do so by modifying the `bits-arrange-gutter-sizes` variable.

 N.B.
 This component affects the width of images in cells.